charan-digitaltrust/gruntworks-openvpn/examples/packer/README.md

 In order to build this AMI you will need to provide some input variables.
 There are several variables but the most important ones are:

 * In which AWS region should Packer build your AMI
 * Where should Packer look for a copy of the [openvpn-admin](/modules/openvpn-admin) binary that you will use to manage your VPN certificates.
 If you haven't built this before, take a look at it's documentation for steps on how to build it. **Remember:** When building `openvpn-admin` for use in this packer template, keep in mind the OS and architecture where this will be _deployed_ and not the OS/architecture of the machine that's building `openvpn-admin`.
+E.g., if you're firing up an EC2 Instance that runs Linux, you'll need to build the binary for Linux, even if you happen to be running the build on a Mac.

 All variables below: